Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Results and Discussion

 \section{Results and Discussion}

 In this section, we explore the impact of NSI on various quantum correlation measures within the context of the DUNE experimental setup.
 We focus on analyzing nonlocality measures, particularly the LGtI and CHSH inequalities.
 This analysis considers the influence of both vector and scalar NSI, with a special emphasis on scalar NSI.
-We evaluate the effect of each scalar NSI parameter on different quantum correlation measures individually. \\ The initial neutrino beam in DUNE consists of $\nu_{\mu}$.
-The values of the standard oscillation parameters are provided in table \ref{Tab1}.
-The vector NSI parameter values are sourced from \cite{Esteban:2019lfo}.
-The $1\sigma$ and $3\sigma$ ranges for the scalar NSI parameters are listed in table \ref{Tab2}.
-All analyses are conducted under the assumption of normal mass ordering, where the lightest neutrino mass eigenstate has a value of $7.42 \times 10^{-5}$ eV.
+We evaluate the effect of each scalar NSI parameter on different quantum correlation measures individually.

+{ We consider the DUNE (Deep Underground Neutrino Experiment) configuration for our numerical analysis.
+DUNE is an experimental facility which employs the NuMI neutrino beam with an energy range of 1--10~GeV from Fermilab and has a long baseline of 1300~km to the Sanford Underground Research Facility.
+This corresponds to $L/E \sim 10^3$~km/GeV, which ensures good sensitivity to leptonic CP violation and to the determination of the neutrino mass hierarchy \cite{dune}.
+The initial neutrino beam consists of muon neutrinos ($\alpha = \mu$), and the detectors primarily measure electron (anti)neutrino appearance ($P_{\mu e}$), with muon-neutrino disappearance ($P_{\mu\mu}$) also accessible in later phases.}